chaunceygardiner/weewx-loopdata/README.md

 Fresh installs add the following `[LoopData]` section to `weewx.conf`.
-Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those, so it is the values a fresh install writes, not the shape of the text.
+Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those prose comments, so it is the values a fresh install writes, not the shape of the text.
+The `#` marks are not prose, though, and are shown: an option that only selects a default now arrives commented out, so that the value LoopData itself supplies — including a better one a later release may bring — is the one that applies.
+(A station installed before that change has all eight `[[RsyncSpec]]` options as live settings, with the same values, and nothing about it changes.)
 There is no fields line: since 7.0 each report declares the fields it needs in its own `skin.conf` — the sample report's declares its panel's — see
 [Declaring fields](https://chaunceygardiner.github.io/weewx-loopdata/declaring-fields.html).
 Upgrading installs keep whatever `[[Include]]` fields line and `[[Formatting]]` target_report are already in `weewx.conf`, and those keep